Mobilization may be applied as an oscillatory movement or a sustained stretch intended to decrease pain or increase mobility.

 - Accessory movement

-Physiological movements are visible movements by different parts of body and can be done voluntarily by an individual e.g. Flexion-extension.
+Physiological movements are visible movements by different parts of the body and can be done voluntarily by an individual e.g. Flexion-Extension.

 Accessory movements are intra-articular movements.
 It can be further divided into 2 types,